aguinea1/Push-Swap-Turco/README.md

 	❖ First, if the program recives 3 or less numbers you have to sort the numbers manually, (sort_three or sort_two funcitons).
 	❖ If it's more than 3 numbers you have to apply the Turkish/Turco algorithm:
-  		◇ First of all you have to do two PBs
+  		◇ First of all you have to do two PBs:

                   +---------+   +---------+                +---------+   +---------+
                   |    1    |   |         |                |    6    |   |    5    |
                   |---------|   |         |                |---------|   |---------|